lusterofgem/gobang-android/README.md

 ## status

-webview javascript not working when the app deploy on android phone 🚧
+webview javascript not working when the app deploy on android(8.1.0) phone 🚧